owlbarn/tutorial/book/signal/README.md

 One theme in numerical applications is the transformation of equations into a coordinate system so that the original question can be easily decoupled and simplified.
 One of the most important such transformation is the *Fourier Transform*, which decomposes a function of time into its constituent frequencies.
-In computer based numerical computation, signals are often represented in a discrete way, i.e. a finite sequence of sampled data, instead of continuous.
-In that case, the method is called *Discrete Fourier Transform* (DFT).

 All these sound too vague.
 Let's look at an example.
 Think about an audio that lasts for 10 seconds.